Portland Child Custody Attorneys

 Compassionate, Practical Legal Guidance for Oregon Fathers & Mothers

-- How the court's obligation to protect the best interests of the child should influence your approach to divorce and custody goals
+- How the court's duty to uphold the child's best interests should shape your custody goals

-- The relationship between custody orders and child support
+- Connections between custody orders and child support

 Driving for Positive Results: That's Our Commitment at Pacific Cascade Legal.